 People always stressed the importance of finding your niche, your specialty.
 And that’s something I’m still working on.
 I know what I enjoy.
 But when it comes to actually exploring what other jobs exist out there, I think that’s always been a challenge for me.
 There are a lot of areas that interest me in our field, but at some point, I do want to find that specialty.
 I also struggle with finding a mentor.
 For me, a lot of my mentors I met once or twice and then moved on.
 It was not necessarily a formal thing, but they did help guide me.
 In regards to finding a more permanent mentor, that’s another challenge that I’ve been facing and I’ve been actively pursuing.

 What lessons have you learned in your career and what advice would you give other young professionals?

 Push yourself outside of your comfort zone, especially if you feel like you’re not being challenged enough.
 You can join working groups or committees that help you hone into other specialties or technologies that are out there that you wouldn’t normally get access to.
 I’m part of USGIF’s tradecraft and professional development committee and YPG, and recently, a new part of the board of directors.
 Joining these committees was a leap of faith on my part, pushing myself out of my comfort zone.
 I think about the things I can offer and it opens up a new perspective.
-So challenge yourself and push outside of your comfort zones.

 As the new YPG board member, what do you bring to the table?